Ferdinand Cheval: Palais idéal

 The palace materials mainly consist of stones (river washed), pebbles, porous tufa and fossils of different shapes and sizes.
 When visitors arrive at the palace, the first thing they see is the southern facade, approximately 26 m long and up to 10 m high.
 The decoration resembles aspects of both the Royal Pavilion in Brighton, England and Antoni Gaudí's Sagrada Família.
 Cheval did not travel and had even given himself the title of peasant, so even though some qualities of his work resemble those pieces of art, he had never seen them.

+In his essay on the achievement, John Berger writes: “Cheval himself called his Palace a temple to nature.
+Not a temple to the nature of travellers, landscapists, or even Jean-Jacques Rousseau, but to nature as dreamt by a genius expressing the vision of a class of cunning, hardened survivors.”

-Three giant stones, each with doll-like faces, standing about 10.5 high, serve not only as decoration but as a support system for the Barbary Tower, with a line of cement swans leading up to an spiral staircase.
+Three giant stones, each with doll-like faces, standing about 10.5 metres high, serve not only as decoration but as a support system for the Barbary Tower, with a line of cement swans leading up to a spiral staircase.
 The three giant stones were named after Vercingétorix, Archimedes and Julius Caesar, the names of each hand-carved by Cheval into each individual figure.

 The north facade exhibits a long path dotted with large openings to provide plentiful light leading into the heart of the palace itself.
 This facade is strikingly forest-like: walls are coated in moss and massive seaweed.
 The ceiling's swirling patterns of pebbles and shells outline the chandeliers.
 Upper walls are lined with horizontal bands that have animals carved into them, Egyptian style.
 Other animals on the north facade include two ostriches (presumably mother and father) and an ostrich chick, a 1.2 m tall camel, flamingos, octopuses, lions, dragons, and a polar bear.

 The east facade took the longest to build, 20 years.
 It includes the Temple of Nature, an Egyptian style temple-like structure supported by large, thick sandstone columns.
 It includes two waterfalls called the Source of Life and the Source of Wisdom.